 The less information an artist offers, the more active the viewer’s mind becomes.
-With minimalism you have less information and only a few elementary forms are left.
+With minimalism you have less information, and only a few elementary forms are left.
 I call myself a maximalist: I take the maximum out of the minimum.

-Dan Walsh has exhibited in international museums and art centers such as the New Museum in New York, the MoMA PS1 Contemporary Art Center on Long Island, the Centre National d ́Art Contemporain of Nice, the Musée d’Art Moderne et Contemporain in Genoa, the Indianapolis Museum, the Speerstra Foundation in Lausanne, the Kunstverein Medienturm in Graz and the Cabinet des Estampes in Geneva, where he has exhibited limited edition prints and books.
-He participated at the Lyon Biennial of Contemporary Art in 2003 and the Whitney Museum of Contemporary Art Biennial in 2014.
-His works are part of public collections such as the Fonds National d ́Art Contemporain in Paris, the MoMA in New York, the Art Institute in Chicago or the Victoria and Albert Museum in London.
-His prints and books of limited edition were the subject of a solo exhibition at the Cabinet des Estampes du Musée d’Art et d’Histoire in Geneva, Switzerland.
+Walsh has exhibited at international museums and art centers such as the New Museum in New York, the MoMA PS1, Contemporary Art Center, Long Island, Centre National d’Art Contemporain in Nice, Musée d’Art Moderne et Contemporain in Geneva, the Indianapolis Museum, the Speerstra Foundation in Lausanne, the Kunstverein Medienturm in Graz or the Cabinet des Estampes in Geneva, where he has exhibited prints and limited edition books.
+His works are part of public collections such as the Fonds National d’Art Contemporain in Paris, the MoMA in New York, the Art Institute of Chicago or the Victoria and Albert Museum, in London.